dafer45/TBTK/doc/Manual.md

 In general, ordering the subindices with "less local" subindices to the left should almost always resolve such issues.

 @page Model Model
+@link TBTK::Model See more details about the Model in the API@endlink
 # The Model class {#TheModelClass}
 The main class for setting up a model is the Model class, which acts as a container for model specific parameters such as the Hamiltonian, temperature, chemical potential, etc.
 For a simple example, lets consider a simple two level system described by the Hamiltonian